 These ranking systems are made up of a whole series of algorithms, to give users the most useful, relevant information.
 To help ensure that these algorithms are meeting the high standards of relevance and quality, they test them and use external Search Quality Raters from around the world.
 They need to follow the strict guidelines set by Google in order to find the most relevant websites.

 Sometimes SEO Can’t Help

-Many businesses use SEO agencies to help boost their rankings on Google.
+Many businesses use SEO service providers to help boost their rankings on Google.
 However, no SEO will be able to save you from an algorithm update.
 Although it’s great for increasing your brand awareness and building your website’s internet presence, SEO can’t prevent the effects of Google’s changes.
 That’s because SEO doesn’t guarantee your website’s rankings, it simply helps them as much as possible.

 This doesn’t mean that SEO is completely useless in terms of Google’s changing algorithms.
 SEO can make your website seem more trustworthy to Google, especially if you’ve built links to other authoritative websites.
 Similarly, you’ll also have a better understanding of how to rank for your chosen keywords.
 You could say that in some instances, you’ll have a better chance of hanging onto your ranking spot if you’ve got SEO focused content.
 But this isn’t always a certainty.

 Google appreciates good content.
 In fact, it’s one of the things that Google’s algorithm favors.
 Quick, 500-word blogs stuffed with keywords just aren’t cutting it anymore.
 If you really want to Google update-proof for online business, you’ve got to ensure you’ve got content – and lots of it.
 Relevant, useful content tells Google that you know what you’re talking about.
 The content that you publish on your website or blog should always be targeted towards your visitors.